roger2000hk/godbase/maps/README.md

 	Find(start Iter, key Cmp, val interface{}) (Iter, bool)

 	// Inserts key/val into map after start;
-	// start & val are both optional, and dup checks can be disabled
-	// by setting allowMulti to false.
-Returns iter to inserted val & true
+	// start & val are both optional, dup checks can be disabled by setting allowMulti to false.
-	// on success, or iter to existing val & false on dup.
-Specifying a
+	// Returns iter to inserted val & true on success, or iter to existing val & false on dup.
-	// start iter for hash maps only works within the same slot.
+	// Specifying a start iter for hash maps only works within the same slot.

 	Insert(start Iter, key Cmp, val interface{}, allowMulti bool) (Iter, bool)